This page details one or more prototype versions of Bust-A-Move 4 (PlayStation).

 Miscellaneous

 - The intro for the VS CPU Story mode still lingers here, unused but identical to the one from the final game.
-The font was already changed and it includes the extra scene with Madame Luna and Cleon.
+The font from the Arcade version was already updated to something more legible, and it includes the extra scene with Madame Luna and Cleon.

 - "EXIT"... in English characters, in the style of the otherwise Japanese main menu font.
 This is also unused in the final game.